 A registration form may only be submitted in one category.
 In the event of multiple applications for the same person, team, company or organisation, each application must be registered separately.

 Applicants may receive multiple awards under the Prize Digital for Development.
-For example, a winner in the category ‘iStandOut’ may also compete the category ‘iChoose’.
+For example, a winner in the category ‘iStandOut’ may also compete the category ‘iChoose’ on condition that the submitted projects are different.

 Regarding the applications in the categories 'iStartUp' and 'iStandOut', the evaluation is done in two phases.
 In the first phase of the evaluation each application is assessed by two reviewers with expertise in the relevant thematic field.
 These reviewers will appoint scores based on the predetermined evaluation criteria.
 If the scores differ significantly, a third opinion is addressed.